 Viral Vaccines: To discover the world of viruses and vaccines, students work together to cure an outbreak in hopes of stopping a zombie apocalypse.
 This workshop may also function as an enrichment activity for mixed age groups.

-Available December 8-20 and in April (dates TBD), your students will engage in Physics lab stations specially designed to ignite their curiosity and to encourage them to make connections between various aspects of Physics.
-Contact Heather Neufeld (email@example.com) for more information.
+Available December and April (dates TBD), your students will engage in Physics lab stations specially designed to ignite their curiosity and to encourage them to make connections between various aspects of Physics.
+Contact Heather Anderson (firstname.lastname@example.org) for more information, or register your interest on the form.

 The Earth Sciences Museum has developed several workshops that are tailored specifically to meet the Ontario Science curriculum.
 For full workshop descriptions and to sign up your class, please visit their Programs page.

 The Department of Chemistry offers on-campus laboratory activities that correspond to the Ontario science curriculum.
 Your students will conduct hands-on science in a university lab setting.
 Science tours and lectures might also be arranged.
-For further information on our program, or to book a classroom visit, please contact Dr. Laura Ingram at 519-888-4567 x30273 or firstname.lastname@example.org.
+These visits occur during our exam periods in December and April.
+For more information and a booking form, see the Chem Lab Days info page or contact email@example.com.

 Young astronomers can view the universe through the telescope at the University of Waterloo Gustav Bakos Observatory.
 Free tours include a short talk on astronomy (around 30 minutes) plus an opportunity to ask questions, followed by a tour of the dome.
 If you have any questions or would like to arrange a private tour for your class, please email the observatory coordinator at email@example.com.

 The Gairdner Awards have become Canada's foremost international award to recognize and reward the achievements of medical researchers whose work contributes significantly to improving the quality of human life.
-Each October, a Gairdner award winner visits the University of Waterloo to deliver a lecture specifically directed at a high school student audience.
-Please see the Gairdner event page for more information.
+Each October, a Gairdner award winner visits the University of Waterloo to deliver a lecture specifically directed at a high school student audience, and we provide students with a related workshop.
+For a list of previous speakers, see all Science public lectures here.

 The Institute for Quantum Computing (IQC) shares quantum information science and technology with those fascinated by it and those who will benefit from it in the very near future.
 See the IQC Outreach page for more details.